Get an Hawaii Operating Agreement Template Today

 • While there is no legal requirement for an Operating Agreement in Hawaii, it is highly recommended that you draft one before starting an LLC.

-• You can find a template on ZenBusiness that will help you draft your Operating Agreement.
+• You can find a operating agreement template on ZenBusiness that will help you draft your Operating Agreement.
 Still, you should seek the advice of a good business attorney to ensure your Operating Agreement meets all the needs of your business.

 • It’s advisable.
 Even though the owner of a single-member LLC makes all of the business decisions, an Operating Agreement still protects the LLC from defaulting to generic state laws on LLCs and helps it to attain funding much like a multi-member LLC.